GiuseppeDiGuglielmo/CMS_PIX_28_HLS/README.md

 This directory contains the design of the accelerator for the [multiclassifier](https://github.com/nhanvtran/directional-pixel-detectors/tree/main/multiclassifier) model and Catapult HLS.

 - `hls4ml`: Manual porting to Catapult HLS of a hls4ml project for the multiclassifier;
-- `native`: Refactoring the C++ Catapult HLS design to better fit the projects constraints.
+- `custom`: Refactoring the C++ Catapult HLS design to better fit the projects constraints.